 So come and stay for a week in our lovely area and learn new skills in the process.
 We look forward to creating this event and hope to see you there.

-- Pets ok, Must be on a lead.
+Pets ok, must be on a lead.
+Toilets will be open from 8am to 8pm.